proin/GoogleDevelopersLive_API/README.md

 ##### Parameters
-* code : The code parameter specifies a Google Developers Live category from response of ‘category.php’.
+* code : The code parameter which is from response of ‘category.php’, specifies a Google Developers Live category.
 * token : The token parameter identifies a specific page in the result set that should be returned.
 In an API response, the nextPageToken properties identify other pages that could be retrieved.